wethod/learning-center-staging/content/planning/index.md

 **A project manager can plan other people on a project only if a budget exists for that project.**

 {{< /note >}}

-## The Structure

-On the top you have three buttons, from the left:

-* The **select project button** let you select the project for which you want to allocate people.
-Once the project is selected only the half-days allocated for that project will be highlighted, this allow you to still have a general view on the teammates which are already allocated.
-When selecting a project, a container will be shown: inside it you can see all the budget days left (by user level), these are the days that can be used to allocate people;

-* The **filter people button** let you filter the teammates you want to see in the planning;

-* The **switch weeks button** let you travel in time, you can see future and past weeks.

-{{< img-center src="/uploads/2017/07/07/planning-allocate.gif">}}

 {{< img-center src="/uploads/2017/07/06/Planning%203%20bottoms.png">}}